What are patch tests and why are they so important?

 How can I avoid these issues?

 Simple!
-Just make sure you always patch test customers the first time they try a new product, and keep testing them regularly if they continue to use it.
+If the manufacturer states a patch test is needed for their product, make sure you always patch test customers the first time they try it, and keep testing them regularly if they continue to use it.
 That way, your customer avoids uncomfortable reactions, and you stay covered.

 There are other benefits, too.
 When customers know you consistently undertake patch tests, they'll trust that you're looking after their health and wellbeing.
 That means they'll feel in safe hands when they come in for a treatment.